ronan-s1/lazy-jira-search/README.md

 `-h, --help`: Display usable flags.

-Clicking the issue key or selecting it in fzf will open it in your browser
+Clicking the issue key or selecting it in fzf view will open it in your browser.

 ## Example
 The below command will: